DESIGN YOUR INDIVIDUALIZED COURSE OF STUDY

 Year after year Bennington is recognized by The Princeton Review for campus beauty—inside and out—from its student houses to its 440 acres of sweeping views.
 And Architectural Digest included Bennington on its list of the country’s “Top 10 Campuses with Best Architecture.”

-Ranked by U.S. News & World Report as one of the top colleges for internships, Bennington’s annual Field Work Term required—from the beginning—that all students take their academic interests to the field and on the job for two months each and every winter.
+Bennington’s annual Field Work Term required—from the beginning—that all students take their academic interests to the field and on the job for six weeks each and every year.

 Forbes ranks Bennington among the country’s top five most entrepreneurial colleges.
 It's no coincidence that the magazine also named Bennington one of "tomorrow's hot colleges."